chenboran/firesight-wiki-clone/op-Points2Resolution.md

 # circles -> **RANSAC -> line -> least-squares** -> resolution
 Determine the px/mm resolution of the image from a smt tape (4mm separation of holes).

-The input to this stage are circles, detected by the [[op HoughCircles]] stage.
+The input to this stage are points (e.g. detected by the [[op HoughCircles]] stage).

 This stage is not yet implemented in FireSight, this page only documents the idea.
 The current implementation is in MATLAB.

 ## Principle

 The Hough circles detector is not perfect and often produces some false negatives and false positives.
 We know that the holes in the tape form a line, thus a [RANSAC](https://en.wikipedia.org/wiki/RANSAC) is employed to detect the line from all the circles.
 This gives a somewhat robust estimate of the line position.
-The line is fitted to the inliers by least-squares.
+The line is fitted to the inliers (returned by RANSAC) by least-squares.
+Next, regularly spaced points on the line are found by second application of RANSAC with a different error measure.
+Finally, the median of distances of neighbouring points determines the resolution.

+Sample json pipeline is given in the following code snippet.
+The output of HoughCircles stage is passed to points2resolution_RANSAC stage.
+The separation of holes in the smt tape is 4mm, which is set by the 'separation' variable.

+`
+[
+  {"op":"HoughCircles", "name":"circles", "diamMin":14.0, "diamMax":20.0, "show":1},
+  {"op":"points2resolution_RANSAC", "name":"p2r_RANSAC", "model":"circles", "separation":4.0}
+]
+`

 In the images, all circles (red and green) are the output of the HoughCircles stage.
 The green ones are the inliers found by RANSAC.